-Bargaining with The Western Producer management hasn't really begun as pandemic-related business conditions have sidelined matters for the time being.
+Bargaining with The Western Producer management didn't really begin until recently as pandemic-related business conditions sidelined matters until September.
 It is reasonable to expect that the employer will recognize the role GSU members have played in successfully navigating the pandemic by bringing a positive attitude to the table when bargaining gets underway.